standardebooks/tools/README.md

 Find unused local.css CSS selectors in Standard Ebook source directories.

-##generate-words

-Generate the `words` file used by the `modernize-hyphenation` script and print to standard output.

 ##hyphenate

 Insert soft hyphens at syllable breaks in an XHTML file.